nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

    Server: Jetty(8.y.z-SNAPSHOT)
 ```

-Health check service response when the service `xroad-signer` is not running.
+And a health check service response on the same node when the service `xroad-signer` is not running:
 ```
 $ curl -i localhost:5588
 HTTP/1.1 500 Server Error